 Slideshow Presentations

-If you need to make a slideshow presentation, like those you might create in PowerPoint, R has robust presentation-making capabilities.
+If you need to create a slideshow presentation, like one you might create in PowerPoint, R has you covered.
 In this chapter, you’ll learn how to produce presentations using xaringan.
 This package, which uses R Markdown, is the most widely used tool for creating slideshows in R.

-We’ll use xaringan to turn the penguin report from Chapter 6 into a slideshow.
-You’ll learn how to create new slides, selectively reveal content, adjust the alignment of text and images, and style your presentation with CSS.
+You’ll use xaringan to turn the penguin report from Chapter 6 into a slideshow.
+You’ll learn how to create new slides, selectively reveal content, adjust text and image alignment, and style your presentation with CSS.

 Why Use xaringan?

-In RStudio, you might have noticed the Presentation option while creating a new R Markdown document.
+You might have noticed the Presentation option while creating a new R Markdown document in RStudio.
 This option offers several ways to make slides, such as knitting an R Markdown document to PowerPoint.
 However, using the xaringan package provides advantages over these options.

-For example, because xaringan creates slides as HTML documents, you can post them online without needing to email them or print them out for viewers.
-Instead, you can send someone the presentation by just sharing a link.
-We’ll discuss ways to publish your presentations online in Chapter 9.
+For example, because xaringan creates slides as HTML documents, you can post them online versus having to email them or print them out for viewers.
+You can send someone the presentation simply by sharing a link.

+Note Chapter 9 will discuss ways to publish your presentations online.

 A second benefit of using xaringan is accessibility.
 HTML documents are easy to manipulate, giving viewers control over their appearance.
-People with limited vision can access HTML documents in ways that allow them to view the content, such as by increasing the text size or using screen readers.
+For example, people with limited vision can access HTML documents in ways that allow them to view the content, such as by increasing the text size or using screen readers.
 Making presentations with xaringan lets more people engage with your slides.

 How xaringan Works